-ADA personnel present for all or a portion of the meeting: Dr. Kathleen T. O'Loughlin, executive director; Scott Fowkes, general counsel, Cathryn E. Albrecht, Esq., senior associate general counsel.
+ADA personnel present for all or a portion of the meeting: Dr. Kathleen T. O'Loughlin, executive director; Scott Fowkes, Esq., general counsel, Cathryn E. Albrecht, Esq., senior associate general counsel.

 Participant Disclosures: The ADA Disclosure Policy was referenced.
-No disclosures were made.
+No disclosures were made during the meeting.

-Call for New Business: One items of New Business where added to the agenda.
+Call for New Business: One item of New Business was added to the agenda.